Introduction

 }

-import PCSDK from @safetech/pcsdk
+import PCSDK from '@safetech/pcsdk';

 try {

-const result = await PCSDK.init(callback, errorCallback);
+const result = await PCSDK.init(callback, errorCallback, options);

 if (!result.db.ok) {

-// The user storage initialization error needs to be handled here
+// Handle user storage initialization error

 }